 According to the American Animal Hospital Association’s (AAHA) guidelines on life stages, the “senior” stage of life is from maturity to life expectancy (approximately the last 25% of expected lifespan).
 And a dog is considered “geriatric” if they’ve reached or exceeded their life expectancy.
 So, if your dog’s breed is predicted to live to 12-14 years old, they’re a senior at about age nine to ten-and-a-half.

 As a rule, smaller-breed dogs have longer life expectancies than large and giant-breed dogs.
 But there are a number of factors that can influence how your dog ages, including genetics, environment, and diet.

-Better math for calculating age
+New math for calculating age

+One recent study offers a new way to look at dog aging relative to human aging.
 The study looked at chemical changes in dogs’ DNA and found that dogs age way faster than we do in younger years, and then their clock slows down when they’re older.

 So, a one-year-old dog is similar to a 30-year-old human.